elaynetron/3001-ACOA/README.md

-# 3001 Advanced Computer Organisation and Architecture
+# 3001 Advanced Computer Architecture
 #### Code implementation for all labs